How many courses/credits must I take each semester to be considered a full-time student?

 Will I receive credit for my AP (advanced placement) courses?

 You must receive at least a 4 or a 5 to receive credit for your AP courses, but not all of your AP courses will satisfy departmental requirements.
 Individual departments have the discretion to decide if Advanced Placement and its equivalents should count toward the major or minor and to determine the course equivalency.
 Advanced Placement credit may not be counted toward the Modes of Inquiry or any other components of the Connections program.
-Check with your faculty adviser or the Office of the Registrar if you have questions.
+Additional information can be found on the Advanced Level Work and Advanced Standing page.

 Are there times when AP credits could be a problem?